HeuristicHiker/rust-evm-simulator/README.md

 - **Who is this for?**
     - Me.
 - **Why did you create this project?**
-    - I thought to myself "That would be cool" and here we are
+    - I thought to myself: "That would be cool" and here we are
 - **Why make it public?**
     - There's no "private" in "public shaming for not committing enough to personal projects will hopefully motivate me"
 - **Will this work?**